All Episodes

 The rest of the world cannot tolerate it, cannot survive if we go down.

-They're not gonna let it happen.
+They're not going to let it happen.

 There will not be an economic war for China on this kind of stuff.

-There's too much there's too much linkage now.
+There's too much linkage now.

 There's no comparison.

-And I just was using the the statistics of how long new technologies take to reach half the American homes, regardless where they're made.
+And I just was using the statistics of how long new technologies take to reach half the American homes, regardless where they're made.

-I mean, Michigan's a single state recession, uh, and it has been uh for a while, and there are pockets of Ohio that are in just as bad a shape.
+I mean, Michigan's a single state recession, and it has been for a while.

-Uh the average income per capita income is lower than the national average.
+The average income per capita income is lower than the national average.

 Don't earn a lot of money.